 end

-Drag and drop the existing Email column between VerifiedPhone and HireDate and then set the Label to Email.
+Drag the existing Email column and drop it between VerifiedPhone and HireDate and set the Label to Email.

 Click the Edit Expression button in the Value cell to open the SemQL editor.

-Replace the existing value with the following expression in the SemQL Editor and then click OK:
+Replace the existing value with the following expression in the SemQL editor and click OK.

 SEM_CONCAT('', '1', 'mailto:', Email)